-- · Personal and professional integrity;

-- · Experience in corporate management, such as service as an officer of a publicly held company and a general understanding of marketing, finance and other elements relevant to the success of a publicly held company;

-- · Experience in our industry;
+- Personal and professional integrity; - Experience in corporate management, such as service as an officer of a publicly held company and a general understanding of marketing, finance and other elements relevant to the success of a publicly held company; - Experience in our industry; - Experience as a member of the board of directors of another publicly held company;

-- · Experience as a member of the board of directors of another publicly held company; - · Academic expertise in our area of operations; - · Practical and mature business judgment, including the ability to make independent analytical inquires; and - The manner in which a candidate's appointment to the Board would impact the overall composition of the Board regarding diversity of viewpoint, professional experience, education, skill, race, ethnicity, gender identity, sexual orientation, and national origin.
+- Academic expertise in our area of operations; - · Practical and mature business judgment, including the ability to make independent analytical inquires; and - The manner in which a candidate's appointment to the Board would impact the overall composition of the Board regarding diversity of viewpoint, professional experience, education, skill, race, ethnicity, gender identity, sexual orientation, and national origin.

 In assessing director candidates, the Governance Committee considers diversity, age, skills, and such other factors as it deems appropriate given our current needs and the current needs of the Board, to maintain a balance of knowledge, experience and capability.
 The Governance Committee does not have a formal diversity policy, however that term may be defined, and does not follow any ratio or formula with respect to diversity to determine the appropriate composition of the Board.
 However, it recognizes that having a diverse Board with a variety of viewpoints provides a more comprehensive decision-making process and reflects an increased emphasis on gender and diversity parity by investors.
 To advance our goal of promoting Board diversity, the Governance Committee, and any search firm retained by the Governance Committee, includes in its list of director candidates for potential recommendation to the Board one or more qualified women and minority candidates.
 Our commitment is reflected, in part, by our current Board composition, which includes two women out of six directors.
 In the case of incumbent directors whose terms of office are set to expire, the Governance Committee reviews these directors' overall service to us during their terms, including the number of meetings attended, level of participation, quality of performance, and any other relationships and transactions that might impair the directors' independence.
-In the case of new director candidates, the Governance Committee assesses the independence of the nominee under applicable SEC rules and regulations and Nasdaq listing standards.
-The Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
-If a candidate passes the preliminary review, members of the Governance Committee and the Chief Executive Officer will interview the candidate to confirm whether he or she possesses the criteria established by the Governance Committe
+In the case of new director andidates, the Governance Committee ensesses the independence of the nominee under applicable SEC rules and regulations and Nasdaq listing standards.
+The Governance Committee and the Chief Executive Officer will interview the candidate to confirm whether he or she possesses the criteria established by the Governance Committee, in addition to his or her personality, leadership traits, work ethic, and independence to effectively contribute as a member of the Board.
+The Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nom